flowcase/flowcase/README.md

 Note: It is recommended to run the container without the detached flag (`-d`) as the default user's password will be printed in the terminal.

-Enjoy using FlowcaseWeb for your container streaming needs!
+Enjoy using Flowcase for your container streaming needs!